User Manual

 Important: Wind until you cannot go any further.
 A partially-wound movement is less accurate and has a lower power reserve.
 If your watch doesn’t keep running until the next morning, you likely haven’t wound far enough.

 Next, push the crown into the watch case while rotating forward (away from you).
 You will feel the winding mechanism uncoupling.
-While, before, you could no longer rotate forward because your spring was fully wound, once you push the crown towards the watch case, it uncouples and allows you to screw it back in place.
+While before, you could no longer rotate forward because your spring was fully wound, once you push the crown towards the watch case, it uncouples and allows you to screw it back in place.
 It may take a little practice, but the “pushing-towards-the-case-while-rotating-away-from-you” movement should see the crown grab is threaded tube and screw down against the case.
 Screw it in until the crown sits flush with the case and you cannot rotate it further.
 Your watch is now ready to tell you the time for another day.

 - Setting the time